piquette/qtrn/README.md

 * `quote` - prints tables of quotes to the current shell
 * `options` - prints tables of options contract quotes to the current shell
 * `write` - writes tables of quotes/history to csv files
+* `chart` - (beta) prints a nifty sparkline chart of security for various time frames

 ## Installation
 In order to use this awesome tool, you'll need to get it on your machine!